 Weight of a Person Riding in an Elevator

 If you stand on a scale in an elevator accelerating upward, you feel heavier because the elevator's floor presses harder on your feet, and the scale will show a higher reading than when the elevator is at rest.
-On the other hand, when the elevator moves downward, you feel lighter.
-The force exerted by the scale is known as apparent weight.
+On the other hand, when the elevator accelerates downward, you feel lighter.
+The force exerted by the scale is known as apparent weight; it does not change with constant speed.

 Snapshot 1: the elevator accelerates upward; you feel heavier